-The vast majority descriptions of archival sources available in the Portal have not been authored by EHRI, but have been provided to us by the holding institutions or others such as authors of research guides or archival aggregators.
+The vast majority of the descriptions of archival sources available in the Portal have not been authored by EHRI, but have been provided to us by the holding institutions or others such as authors of research guides or archival aggregators.
 When selecting such externally authored descriptions for integration in the Portal, we apply a very liberal definition of what constitutes a Holocaust-related archival holding.

 New descriptions authored by EHRI

-EHRI staff write new descriptions of archival holdings if the holdings had either never been (digitally) described before, if existing descriptions do not clearly indicate the presence of Holocaust-relevant materials, and if the holdings adhere to a stricter set of selection criteria.
+EHRI staff writes new descriptions of archival holdings if the holdings had either never been (digitally) described before, if existing descriptions do not clearly indicate the presence of Holocaust-relevant materials, and if the holdings adhere to a stricter set of selection criteria.

 - In terms of time, we only describe holdings that relate to the period from 30 January 1933 to today.
 An exception to this general time-frame is made for victim sources (sources from Jews or people considered as Jews under Nazi rule, or victim organizations), and we describe victim sources on Jewish life at the eve of the persecution, including the interwar period.

-- In terms of geography, our primary focus is on Germany and Eastern Europe, the main crime site of the Holocaust; our second one on other occupied countries and Axis countries; and our final one on other countries such as refugee countries.
+- In terms of geography, our primary focus is on Germany and Eastern Europe, the main crime site of the Holocaust; our second one is on other occupied countries and Axis countries; and our final one on further countries such as refugee countries.
 When describing archival holdings, EHRI uses a top-down approach: from national, to regional, to local, to individual.

 - In terms of scope, we consider a collection as Holocaust-related if it contains at least one file on the Holocaust.